“You’re not too smart, are you? I like that in a man.”

 When "Body Heat" was released, in the same summer as "Raiders of the Lost Ark," "Superman II," and other big-budget films with a retro feeling, more than one critic noted that it didn’t make a lot of sense for the film’s lead characters to speak in the kind of erotically charged innuendo that was once written to get around studio censorship, then show them taking their clothes off and having sweaty, lurid sex.
 But that particular brand of overkill/redundancy is a big part of what makes the film feel simultaneously knowing and naive, classic and modern.
 It's what makes it funny and self-deprecating as well as self-infatuated and overripe.

 And, to invoke what has become a cliche (because it's true!), it's what stamps "Body Heat" the sort of film that would never get made today—at least not in the United States, where (as of this writing) there's not much call for anything but so-called "four quadrant blockbusters" that are safe to take the kids to.
-"Safe," in the United States, means PG-13 rated or below, no sex, no drugs or excessive drinking, no morally questionable behavior that isn't immediately identified as such and loudly condemned, no graphic violence; and yet (strangely; predictably) a high body count, committed mainly against anonymous henchpersons, dispatched quickly and without agony or bloodshed.
+Safe, in the United States, means PG-13 rated or below, no sex, no drugs or excessive drinking, no morally questionable behavior that isn't immediately identified as such and loudly condemned, no graphic violence; and yet (strangely; predictably) a high body count, committed mainly against anonymous henchpersons, dispatched quickly and without agony or bloodshed.

 "Body Heat," in comparison, is—for all its slinky, cinephile-footnoted knowingness—a disturbing experience.
 It presents a world that is thoroughly corrupted from the start—granted, a warped, fictional world, shaped by the perceptions of its characters; a world that essentially tells them whatever they wish to hear in order to feel validated, excused, encouraged.
 Then it lets us roam around in that world, alongside (and in a delirious shot during their first tryst, above) Matty and Ned, getting off on the sight of them breaking most of the Ten Commandments, the entire time expecting a punishment at the end that will absolve us of our complicity in their lust and greed and nihilistic electricity.
 It is, in more than one way, a movie out of its time.
-In the manner of the classic film noirs it channels, "Body Heat" invites viewers into the mind-spaces of an entirely amoral person (Matty) and a mark (Ned) who can only be considered better than Matty because he joins an evil plan already in progress rather than personally initiate it.
+In the manner of the classic film noirs it channels, "Body Heat" invites viewers into the mind-spaces of an entirely amoral person (Matty) and a mark (Ned) who can only be considered better than Matty because he joins an evil plan that was already in progress.

 "Body Heat" could not get funded at at a comparably sumptuous level and released to theaters now, pandemic or no pandemic.
 Movie studios have moved away from R-rated projects generally.
 They have little interest in making films about about bad, horny people, even though some of the best movies in the history of cinema or about people like that.
 This is the stuff, right here: two hours of scuzzball intoxicant, injected into the forebrain.